 Next, you’ll want to take a few minutes to pull up homes on the spot for a comparative market analysis (CMA).
 Be sure you understand precisely what the client is looking for.

 An important reason for doing this is that it confirms their expectations and needs are reasonable and can be accomplished, and they aren’t overestimating what their budget can afford them.
 It’ll also position you as an experienced agent in the local market.

 If I have my computer on me, I pull it out for this part of the buying process.
 If I don’t, then having the MLS app on my phone works equally well.
 I will input the information they told me earlier and scroll through a few listings with them.

 I let the client tell me what they like and don’t like about each listing.
 If no properties exist based on their requirements, we go back and have a new discussion about lowering certain expectations.
 Keep doing this until you can find a reasonable amount of homes for a tour.

 Before actually scheduling the tour, I go over the buyer’s representation agreement.
 I explain that my brokerage offers an “easy exit buyers agreement.”
 This gives the buyer peace of mind to know that if I don’t find them a home or provide them with the level of service they expect, they can cancel the agreement at any time with proper notice.

 You should also explain during this time how commissions work.
 Let the buyer know that we earn our commission from the seller, and only once we find them a home.

 Scheduling The First Home Tour

-I’ll start by scheduling vacant homes first since they are typically “go and show” and can be setup immediately.
-Then swing by the occupied homes as they usually require notice before accepting a showing.
+I’ll start by scheduling vacant homes first since they are typically “go and show” and can be set up immediately.
+Then you can plan to swing by the occupied homes since they usually require more notice before accepting a showing.